 3. Don’t forget your feet – both your shoes and socks

 When selecting your workout clothes don’t forget about your feet – whilst the majority of shoe manufacturers have today done away with the worst offending material of all – PVC, there are even better options out where the companies even carefully consider the amount and type of packaging that their shoes arrive in.
 Take Montrail as an example – these guys never bleach their boxes – and completely skip the unnecessary tissue that you’d usually find inside.

 Additionally, you shouldn’t forget about your socks.
 Of all things, socks can seriously impact the planet, typically involving bleaching and demanding non-renewable resources, the average sock has much to answer for.
 An increasingly popular brand that focuses on planet-friendly socks is Teko – they manufacture socks from materials such as organic wool, cotton, and even corn!

 4. Get back to nature with your workout regime

-Whilst there are an increasing number of environmentally friendly gyms that are carbon-neutral, these remain few and far between.
-And whilst technology is being developed and deployed in very limited gym outlets to actually harness the energy produced by gym goers – these are even further away.
-For the time being at least, the greenest way to get in shape remains making the most of the great outdoors, as well as being inventive when it comes to weight resistance exercises.
+Whilst there is an increasing number of environmentally friendly gyms that are carbon-neutral, these remain few and far between.
+And whilst technology is being developed and deployed in very limited gym outlets to actually harness the energy produced by gym-goers – these are even further away.
+For the time being at least, the greenest way to get in shape remains to make the most of the great outdoors, as well as being inventive when it comes to weight resistance exercises.

 So, take to the local park for your walk or run; make use of your staircase for step-ups and break out the tins to flex those biceps.
 You can also purchase from places such as eBay for second-hand goods that are given a second owner, rather than going to landfill.